-- Made a general hygiene and protocol poster for the whole production farm. - Tested one greenhouse with a fully functional double entry. - O Designed new work wear and movement of materials for each greenhouse to enable each GH to be a Phytosanitary Entity. - O Built a full shower in shower out double entrance for our Elite increase. - Moved our Elite basic stock into the Elite increase.
-Same Green care status. - O Built a double entry with basins for GH 10 this house is the next increase level of our farm. - Built a proper wash bay for farm equipment to ensure only clean machinery enters the different entities. - Breeding House up to a good standard for Green care.
+- Made a general hygiene and protocol poster for the whole production farm. - Up graded all our greenhouses to the green care standard. - Designed new work wear and movement of materials for each greenhouse to enable each GH to be a Phytosanitary Entity. - Built a full shower in shower out double entrance for our Elite increase and basic stock. - Moved our Elite basic stock into the Elite increase.
+Same Green care status. - Built a double entry with basins for all greenhouses within the farm. - Built a proper wash bay for farm equipment to ensure only clean machinery enters the different entities. - Breeding House up to a good standard for Green care.
 Huge success after implementing strict Phytosanitary working methods